A Reference Resource

 Born on October 14, 1890, in a house by the railroad tracks in Denison, Texas, Dwight David Eisenhower spent his youth in the small farm town of Abilene, Kansas.
 His father, David, worked as a mechanic in a local creamery.
 His mother, Ida, a Mennonite, was a religious pacifist who opposed war.
 Eisenhower did family chores, delighted in hunting and fishing and football, and eagerly read military history.
-In 1911, he won an appointment to West Point, where his pranks, fondness for cards and smoking, and average grades earned him little respect from his teachers.
+In 1911, he won an appointment to West Point, where he played football until he suffered a serious knee injury.
+His pranks, fondness for cards and smoking, and average grades earned him little respect from his teachers.
 They thought that he would be a good officer, but not a great one.

 Rising in the Ranks

 After graduating in the middle of his class—61st out of 164—Eisenhower spent the next few years at one disappointing station after another, beginning with a stint as a second lieutenant at Fort Sam Houston in San Antonio, Texas.
 It was there that he met and married Mamie Doud.
 At Camp Meade, Maryland, Eisenhower became friends with George S. Patton, Jr. Both Eisenhower and Patton published articles in 1920 advocating that the Army make better use of tanks to prevent a repetition of the static and destructive trench warfare of World War I. But Army authorities considered Eisenhower insubordinate rather than visionary and threatened him with a court-martial if he again challenged official views on infantry warfare.